Results that matter,

 When they matter

-MyCare quickly provides objective information, and when used in combination with other clinical information, may help you make better-informed treatment decisions and enhance shared decision making between you and your patient.
+MyCare quickly provides objective data, and when used in combination with other clinical information, may help you make better-informed treatment decisions and enhance shared decision making between you and your patient.

-MyCare provides greater clarity on the causes of threatment failure (i.e. adherence, drug resistance, drug-drug interactions and drug metabolism) and may help distinguish medication non response from lack of adherence.
+MyCare provides greater clarity on the causes of treatment failure (i.e. adherence, drug resistance, drug-drug interactions and drug metabolism) and may help distinguish medication non-response from lack of adherence.
 This information may help you establish the right medication at the right dose more quickly than you would based solely on patient self-report.

 Where it works today:

-While caregivers want monthly testing, it is also beneficial in treatment of patients:
+While caregivers want regular testing, it is also beneficial in treatment of patients:

 - With questionable adherence